riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 }
 {% endhighlight %}

-Here, we've extracted our login logic out to an internal function `performLogin`; and we've created a new method for logging in with Sally.
+Here, we've extracted our login logic out to a function `performLogin`; and we've created a new method for logging in with Sally.
 Our existing method logs in with Bob as usual.
-If you needed a whole bunch of different users it would likely make sense to have a single `TestUser.login` method that takes in a username, but since we only have 2 users, I think have a default login method along with one specifically for Sally works pretty good... and it also means we don't need to change any of our existing tests.
+If you needed a whole bunch of different users it would likely make sense to have a single `TestUser.login` method that takes in a username, but since we only have 2 users, I think a default login method along with one specifically for Sally works pretty good... and it also means we don't need to change any of our existing tests.

-As far as this spec goes there are a fair number of changes, so let's build it up step by step and then we'll list the full spec after we've completed the changes.
+With that out of the way let's make the changes to the `task-list` spec.
+There are a fair number of changes, so let's build it up step by step and then we'll list the full spec after we've completed the changes.

 So the first thing we'll want to do is create a new `describe ("private tasks"` block for tests specific to private tasks and wrap our existing tests inside a `describe ("public tasks"` block.